wuyi2020/StyleAR/README.md

 </div>

 ## 🔥 Release
+- [2025/06/06] 🎉 We release the inference code and checkpoints of StyleAR integrate with depth control.
 - [2025/05/27] 🎉 We release the inference code and checkpoints.
 - [2025/05/27] 🎉 We release the [technical report](https://arxiv.org/abs/2505.19874).